Abu Dhabi launches mandatory nutrition grading system for some foods from June 1, 2025

 Meanwhile, if a tested sample shows inaccurate grading, it will be recalled as well, and its manufacturer will be fined.
 The value of fines has not been decided yet.

-One of the main concerns of manufacturers during initial Nutri-Mark briefings was the added cost in Abu Dhabi’s highly competitive market, nonetheless, all suppliers are expected to comply, Al Nuaimi said.
+One of the main concerns of manufacturers during initial Nutri-Mark briefings was the added cost in Abu Dhabi’s highly competitive market, nonetheless, all suppliers are expected to comply, Al Muaini said.

 The new system aims to tackle obesity by providing consumers with clear and easy-to-understand information about nutritional values of products, said Dr Ahmed Al Khazraji, Acting Director-General of Abu Dhabi Public Health Centre.